Jump to section:

 Singapore, self-titled ‘Garden City’, comes in second place.
 According to our research, Singaporean’s search for the price of gold 184,500 times a month on average, which equates to 38.27 searches per 1,000 active internet users.

 Third places goes to Qatar – one of the world’s richest countries – where residents make 76,800 searches per month on average.
 Despite having fewer searches than UAE and Singapore, when compared to the number of internet users in the country, this means there are 30.33 searches per 1,000 active internet users.

 Even though New Zealanders make just 39,000 searches for ‘gold price’ on average each month, this equates to 9.12 searches a month per 1,000 active internet users in the country, ranking in eighth place.

 The United States and the United Kingdom follow closely behind each other in places nine and ten, respectively.
 The USA makes a total of 2,506,000 searches each month, which is equivalent to 8.02 searches per 1,000 internet users in the country.
 Comparatively, the UK falls short of this figure with 7.98 searches for ‘gold price’ for every 1,000 active internet users, after making 519,300 searches overall each month on average.

 Despite having the highest number of searches for ‘gold price’ on average each month (3,720,600), India comes in fifteenth place when compared to searches made by web users in the country.
-In fact, there are 4.92 average monthly searches per 1,000 internet users in the Asian nation, which is 53.53 less searches than the United Arab Emirates in first place.
+In fact, there are 4.92 average monthly searches per 1,000 internet users in the Asian nation, which is 53.53 fewer searches than the United Arab Emirates in the first place.

 Lastly, rounding off the top 20 countries most interested in tracking the price of gold are Austria and Nepal.
 According to our research, both countries have 2.21 average monthly searches per 1,000 active internet users.